jimwhite/gondor/README.md

 Working dir: [parent]/Gondor/scripts
 ```

 The reason for running inside IntelliJ is setting the classpath, but that can be done from the command line as well.
-I've just updated the Gradle build, so in the Gondor dir you could do:
+There is a Gradle build, so in the `Gondor` dir you can do:

 ```
 $ gradle jar